 Friend 2: ...
 Is that why your curry is so bad?

 - Played straight in season 5, Digimon Savers, in which a boy, Ikuto, is raised by Digimon.
 He completely fails to notice a lack of evolving, the whole "gradual growth" thing he has going, the lack of special abilities, the fact that his name doesn't end in "-mon", and the fact that he bleeds.
 Also, somehow, he talks like Tarzan despite most Digimon being quite well-spoken.
 The fact that he was raised by a living female snowman from quite an early age and really should have frozen to death upon being rocked to sleep one too many times is never even addressed.

-- In Digimon Adventure, Izzy was this before the series started, and his parents intended to keep him this way until he'd grown up enough to handle the truth.
-Unfortunately, Izzy overheard them talking about it one night, which caused him a lot of angst until they were able to sort things out.
+- In Digimon Adventure, Koushirou, AKA Izzy, was this before the series started, and his parents (actually, his biological parents' cousins) intended to keep him this way until he'd grown up enough to handle the truth.
+Unfortunately, Koushirou overheard them talking about it one night, which caused him a lot of angst until they were able to sort things out.
 Trying to keep a secret from any series's Smart Guy doesn't usually work.